-DUAL MSW/MDiv DEGREE
+IOINT MSW/MDiv DEGREE

-The MSW/MDiv dual degree was launched in Fall 2017.
-The MSW/MDiv dual degree provides an integrated course of study that prepares graduates for faith-based ministry, enhances students' identity and role in both social work and divinity and provides a convergence of conceptual framework from the bio-psycho-social-spiritual perspective at the micro, mezzo and macro levels of social and spiritual assessment and intervention.
+The joint MSW/MDiv program was launched in Fall 2017.
+The MSW/MDiv joint degree program provides a course of study that prepares graduates for faith-based ministry, enhances students' identity and role in both social work and divinity and provides a convergence of conceptual framework from the bio-psycho-social-spiritual perspective at the micro, mezzo and macro levels of social and spiritual assessment and intervention.

-Graduate students may complete the dual degree program in four years concurrently.
-Students will be accepted into the dual program and will receive one degree designating both masters' degrees.
-Students will be able to complete the dual degree in four years instead of the five years required for completion of these degrees separately.
+Graduate students are able to complete the joint degree program in four years instead of the five years required for completion of these degrees separately.
 Academic schemes for this program are available through the Office of the Associate Dean.